-We licensed the rights to develop our lead product candidate, tipifarnib, from Janssen Pharmaceutica NV, or Janssen, an affiliate of Johnson & Johnson, in December 2014, and the development of tipifarnib prior to our license was conducted wholly by Janssen or any third parties with which it had contracted.
+We licensed the rights to develop our lead product candidate, tipifarnib, from Janssen in December 2014, and the development of tipifarnib prior to our license was conducted wholly by Janssen or any third parties with which it had contracted.
 As a result, we were not involved with nor did we have any control over any of those development activities.
 Because we had no input on Janssen's development activities relating to tipifarnib, we may discover that all or certain elements of the clinical trials and studies it performed have not been in compliance with applicable regulatory standards or have otherwise been deficient, particularly relative to current requirements as development of tipifarnib began in the 1990's.
 Any such deficiency in the prior development of tipifarnib may adversely affect our ability to obtain regulatory approval for tipifarnib.

-Our product candidates may cause serious adverse events or have unacceptable side effects that could delay, limit or prevent their development.\
+Our product candidates may cause serious adverse events or have unacceptable side effects that could delay, limit or prevent their development.